PaulHax/kwiver/doc/manuals/developer/uncrustify.rst

 and bug-fix updates.

 The repository is located `here <https://github.com/uncrustify/uncrustify>`_.
-The build instructions may be found in it's top-level ``README.md`` file.
+The build instructions may be found in it's top-level ``README.rst`` file.

 Below are example commands to clone, build and locally install uncrustify for Unix machines with Makefiles.